Episode 55 – Bouncing Back from Disappointments in Your Art Career

 But in this case, I caught two behaviors I realize I need to watch out for.

-One is that I didn’t want to inconvenience anyone.
+One is that I didn’t want to bother anyone.
 I was working when the show went up, and it would have been tough for me to volunteer to be there.
 Remember how important it is to get comfortable taking up space.
 Brené Brown calls it “standing in your sacred space.”
 Claiming your right to speak from your center about what you need.

 You took the time to create the art, it’s okay to take the time to follow up on the hanging instructions.